 PLAINTIFF’S BURDEN OF PROOF

 In this case, the plaintiff, [name of plaintiff], contends that the defendant, [name of defendant], has infringed the plaintiff’s copyright.
-The plaintiff has the burden of proving by a preponderance of the evidence that the plaintiff is the owner of the copyright and that the defendant copied original expression from the copyrighted work.
+The plaintiff has the burden of proving by a preponderance of the evidence that the plaintiff is the owner of the copyright, that the defendant copied original expression from the copyrighted work, and that the defendant caused the infringement.
 Preponderance of the evidence means that you must be persuaded by the evidence that it is more probably true than not true that the copyrighted work was infringed.

 PROOF OF COPYING

-To prove that the defendant copied the plaintiff’s work, the plaintiff may show that the defendant had access to the plaintiff’s copyrighted work and that there are substantial similarities between the defendant’s work and the plaintiff’s copyrighted work.
+To prove that the defendant copied the plaintiff’s work, the plaintiff may use direct or indirect evidence.
+Direct evidence includes an admission that the defendant copied the plaintiff’s work.
+Indirect evidence is evidence showing that the defendant had access to the plaintiff’s copyrighted work and that there are substantial similarities between the defendant’s work and the plaintiff’s copyrighted work; or that there are striking similarities between the defendant’s work and the plaintiff’s copyrighted work that raises the inference of access.

 LIABILITY FOR INFRINGEMENT

-One who [reproduces] [publicly distributes] [publicly performs] [publicly displays] [prepares derivative works from] a copyrighted work without authority from the copyright owner during the term of the copyright infringes the copyright.
+One who causes a copyrighted work to be [reproduced] [publicly distributed] [publicly performed] [publicly displayed] [the basis of a derivative work] without authority from the copyright owner during the term of the copyright infringes the copyright.

-[Copyright may also be infringed by [vicariously infringing] [contributorily infringing].]
+[A person may be liable for another person’s infringement d by [vicariously infringing] [contributorily infringing].]

 [VICARIOUS INFRINGEMENT]